LafeLabs/PostCapitalistIndustry/CapitalismChapter.md

+Three sections:

+1. Why
+2. The Machine
+3. Hope for the future

+section 1 starts like this:

+What is best in life?
+To care for each other and to have adventures.
+Technology can help us do both these things, building societies where all physical needs are taken care of as well as which perserve the adventure that makes life worth living.
+However, as technology has advanced it has increasling served its own needs.
+It has such a powerfuly overall positive effect on the human condition that we have let the rules of technical progress dicate the rest of our society.
+As I discuss in the next section of this chapter, I have some theories I will present here about the nature of this technical progress structure and how it's falling apart.

+This section outlines the goals of the overall work, the overall ideas, and how the work here will be structured.
+It is an introduction which focuses on the purpose of the whole thing.

+Section 2 is where all the rants get condensed about capitalism, under the heading The Machine, where I avoid launching a broadside on a tired word, and can define my own concept here(military, mining, money, machines, capital, monotheism).
+Starts iwth "What is Capitalism?"

+Section 3 outlines the technical gaols more clearly as a counterpoint to capitalism or The Machine or whatever, making it clear that this is "post capitalist industry" without actually having to get all ranty as much.
 # On Capitalism

 What is capitalism?
 This is something that critics of it weirdly avoid a lot of the time.
 If you look up various definitions, it generally goes something like this: Capitalism is the economic system in which the means of production are privately owned."
 I hate this definition.